Extending Livescripts

 Contributing Changes to TSWoW

-We are generally very welcoming of proposed additions to our livescripting API, but contributions should follow some guidelines for us to accept them into our official repository:
+We are generally welcoming of proposed additions to our livescripting API, but contributions should follow some guidelines for us to accept them into our official repository:

 • It is a good idea to discuss new additions with us before working on them, to make sure it’s something we feel is useful for our users in general.
 This is especially true for larger additions such as completely new event categories or TS* classes.